Churchill, Manitoba: History

-In 1783, Hearne returned to build a new fort, a short distance upriver.
+In 1783, Hearne returned to build a new fort a short distance upriver.
 Due to its distance from areas of heavy competition between the North West Company and the Hudson's Bay Company, it remained a stable, if not profitable, source of furs.

-Between the years of decline in the fur trade and surfacing of western agricultural success, Churchill phased into and then back out of obsolescence.
-After decades of frustration over the monopoly and domination of the Canadian Pacific Railway, western Canadian governments banded together and argued for the creation of a major new northern shipping harbour on Hudson Bay, linked by rail from Winnipeg.
-Initially Port Nelson was selected for this purpose in 1912.
-After several years of effort and millions of dollars, this project was abandoned and Churchill was selected as the alternative after World War One.
+Between the years of decline in the fur trade and the emergence of Western agricultural success, Churchill phased into and then back out of obsolescence.
+After decades of frustration over the monopoly and domination of the Canadian Pacific Railway, western Canadian governments banded together.
+They aggressively negotiated for the creation of a significant new northern shipping harbour on Hudson Bay, linked by rail from Winnipeg.
+Initially, Port Nelson was selected for this purpose in 1912.
+After several years of effort and millions of dollars, this project was abandoned, and Churchill was chosen as the alternative after World War One.
 Surveys by the Canadian Hydrographic Service ship CSS Acadia opened the way for safe navigation.
-However, construction and use of the railroad was extremely slow and the rail line itself did not come to Churchill until 1929.
+Construction was completed by 1929.

-Once the link from farm to port was completed, commercial shipping took many more years to pick up.
-In 1932 Grant MacEwan was the first person to cross through Churchill customs as a passenger.
-This was purely due to his determination in taking the Hudson Bay route to Saskatchewan from Britain—most passengers returned via the St. Lawrence River.
+Once this transportation rail link from farms to the Churchill port was completed, commercial shipping took many more years to pick up.
+In 1932, Grant MacEwan was the first person to cross through Churchill customs as a passenger.
+This was purely due to his determination to take the Hudson Bay route to Saskatchewan from Britain—most passengers returned via the St. Lawrence River.

 In 1942, the United States Army Air Forces established a base called Fort Churchill, 8 km east of the town.
-After World War Two, the base served several other purposes including as a Royal Canadian Air Force (RCAF) and a Strategic Air Command facility.
+After World War II, the base served several other purposes, including being a Royal Canadian Air Force (RCAF) and a Strategic Air Command facility.
 Following the demolition of the base it was repurposed into the town's airport.

 Naval Radio Station Churchill, call sign CFL, was activated as an ionospheric study station by the Royal Canadian Navy in support of the U-boat high-frequency direction finding (HFDF) net and became operational on 1 August 1943.
 Around 1949, Churchill became part of the Canadian SUPRAD (signals intelligence) network and remained in that role until it closed its doors in 1968.
 The Operations and Accommodations building remains today but is abandoned.

 This area was also the site of the Churchill Rocket Research Range, part of Canadian-American atmospheric research.
 Its first rocket was launched in 1956, and it continued to host launches for research until closing in 1984.
 The site of the former rocket range now hosts the Churchill Northern Studies Centre, a facility for multidisciplinary Arctic research.

-In the 1950s, the British government considered establishing a site near Churchill for testing their early nuclear weapons, before choosing Australia instead.
+In the 1950s, the British government considered establishing a site near Churchill for testing their early nuclear weapons before choosing Australia instead.